 Park City's reputation as a luxury destination is well documented, and there are endless things to do for those with a bottomless wallet or purse.
 But Park City is also a very community-minded enclave and both residents and visitors can take advantage of plenty of free activities offered throughout the year, especially in the summer.
 Following are five activities that should be a part of your summer bucket list, all of which cost absolutely nothing.

 While both Park City and Deer Valley offer lift-served mountain biking and hiking for a charge, anyone can access the resorts' trail systems--and the miles and miles of connecting trails--for absolutely free.
 A list of our favorite 21 area hikes can be found here.
-And after you do the heavy lifting of walking up the mountain, both Deer Valley Resort Park City Mountain allow hikers to catch a ride down the mountain on the chairlift free of charge.
+And after you do the heavy lifting of walking up the mountain, both Deer Valley Resort and Park City Mountain allow hikers to catch a ride down the mountain on the chairlift free of charge.

 5. Outdoor concerts